aws-samples/serverless-patterns/ami-recycle-bin/README.md

+# AMI de-registration with AWS Lambda and retention in Amazon EC2 Recycle Bin

 ## Description

 In this pattern an Amazon EventBridge trigger AWS Lambda function to deregister AMI, delete the associated snapshot and move them to Recycle Bin for retention.